Updated Nov 2, 2022

 Diverter valves switch the flow of water between the tub faucet and the showerhead.
 Water flows directly through the faucet and into the bathtub when the valve is open.
 When the valve is closed, water pressure forces the water to run upward to the showerhead.

 Occasionally, valves will wear out due to use, age, and sediment buildup.
-If you notice water coming out both the faucet and the showerhead, it’s time to adjust or install a new diverter valve.
+If you notice water coming out of both the faucet and the showerhead, it’s time to adjust or install a new diverter valve.

 Installing a tub diverter is an easy task for most DIYers and can be completed in a single afternoon.
 In most cases, tub diverters are easy to access and remove.
 However, if a diverter valve is located behind walls, you may want to call a professional to install the diverter valve for you.